LoopKit/loopdocs/docs/browser/bb-errors.md

         * `Add Identifier`
         * `Create Certificates`
         * `Build Loop`

-### `Error: Provisioning Profile`

-Copy the words on the line below and paste them into the search function for your action log.

-> ``` { .text .copy }
-> error: Provisioning profile "match AppStore
-> ```

-If that phrase is found one, or more times, it means you missed a step when configuring the Loop identifier or missed associating your *Loop* App Group with one or more identifiers.

-!!! tip "`App Group` Mistake"

-The most common reason for a new builder to see this is that did not spell the `App Group` properly.
-In the directions, please copy and paste the protype and then insert your TEAMID.
-Do not type what you think you see.
-It is too easy to mess this one up and it will affect every Identifier.
-(See link to the `App Group` fix below.)

-For example, you might see:

-* `error: Provisioning profile "match AppStore com.***.loopkit.Loop`
-* `error: Provisioning profile "match AppStore com.***.loopkit.Loop.LoopWidgetExtension`
-* `error: Provisioning profile "match AppStore com.***.loopkit.Loop.statuswidget`
-* `error: Provisioning profile "match AppStore com.***.loopkit.Loop.Loop-Intent-Extension`

-If some, but not all, of those errors are seen when building the *Loop* app, then you spelled the `App Group` correctly, but failed to associate all the Identifiers with that App Group.

-* Link to the entire section: [First-Time: Identifiers for the `Loop` app](prepare-app.md#identifiers-for-the-loop-app)
-* Link to the `App Group` fix
-* Link to the `Identifier` fix

-You can build *Loop*:

-* Action: `Build Loop`

 ### `Error: A new one cannot be created because you enabled`